eltonn/thebookofgames/docs/about/criteria.md

 Check more information about that on section {ref}`content:evaluation-tables`.
 - Ensure to add original text and images that don't have any license issue.
 Also, ensure to add the credits and references to the any external material properly.
-- Always add information about the company that developed the game and age restriction.
+- Always, when possible, add information about the company that developed the game, the game engine used and age restriction.

 (content:evaluation-tables)=
 ## Evaluation tables